BT contract and billing guide

 All BT broadband deals come with a 24-month contract.
 After 24 months, you'll still receive the same services from BT but will no longer receive an introductory discount.
 This means your monthly price is going to increase and it may be time to think about switching again.

-Your BT contract will tell you what your BT phone number will be.
+If you chose to have a landline, your BT contract will tell you what your BT phone number will be.
 This may be one you've carried over from your previous provider or a new one that BT has assigned to you.
 During the set-up process, BT asks you whether you'd like your number included in the phone book or listed as ex-directory.

 Stay Fast Guarantee

 BT's broadband deals come with a Stay Fast Guarantee.
 This means that if your speed dips below an agreed minimum, BT will sort it out.
-If there's an issue, BT will reset your Hub remotely in the first instance and will send out an engineer if necessary.
+If there's an issue, BT will reset your router remotely in the first instance and will send out an engineer if necessary.
 If your speed dips below your personalised minimum for 30 days, BT will give you £20 for the inconvenience and you'll have the right to walk away from your contract without paying a cancellation charge.

 My BT is the portal through which you'll be able to manage your BT account.
 You sign in with your BT ID, which you will have been asked to create as part of the sign-up process.
 You can also use your BT ID to sign into the BT Sport app and to connect to one of BT's five million wifi hotspots.